tamakoedgefield/linguine/README.md

 ### Source Execution

-Use the `linguine` command.
+Use the `linguine` command to run a script source code.
-JIT is enabled by default.
-If you want to turn off JIT, add the `-i` option to turn it off.
+Note that JIT-compilation is enabled by default.
+If you want to turn off JIT, add the `--safe-mode` option.

 ```
  +--------+       +=======+